-A couple of tips on making this Hawaiian Wedding Cake.
+A couple of tips on making this Hawaiian cake.
 First, when I use pudding and milk in a recipe, I always use 2% or whole milk (using skim milk or 1% milk will not thicken the pudding as well).
 Second, when using cream cheese in a recipe make sure it is softened.
 If the cream cheese is not completely softened it will leave clumps in the pudding mixture.

 Leave your cream cheese on the counter to soften.
 Depending on the temperature in your house it can take 30 minutes to an hour.
 Press on the outside of the package to test if it is completely softened.
 Another way to soften the cream cheese is to take it out of the package, cut it in cubes, place it in a microwavable bowl and microwave for 20 seconds.
 Stir well.
 If it is not completely softened, cook for additional 10 second increments.
 The cream cheese should not become hot, just softened enough to blend well with the other ingredients.
 If I am preparing this cake in advance, I will hold off adding the whipped topping and coconut until just before it is served.

 Gluten-Free Hawaiian Wedding Cake

 As of this post, Kraft does not label its Jell-O instant pudding as gluten free.
 The product itself does not contain gluten as an ingredient, but Kraft does not guarantee that the product has not come in contact with gluten during manufacturing.
 If this is a concern, there are brands that carry gluten-free instant pudding mixes.
 Simply Delish and Better Bowls are two brands I have found that carry a gluten-free instant vanilla pudding mix.
 You can also make your own gluten-free instant pudding mixes.
 Try this recipe from is Gluten-Free to a Shoestring.